kubestash/docs/docs/setup/install/kubestash/yaml.md

 # Using YAML

 If you prefer to not use Helm, you can generate YAMLs from KubeStash chart and deploy using `kubectl`.
-Here we are going to show the prodecure using Helm 3.
+Here we are going to show the procedure using Helm 3.

 ```bash
 $ helm template kubestash oci://ghcr.io/appscode-charts/kubestash \